MattPinder/MastersProject/README.md

 identified a heavy metal-associated domain, which agrees with the CD search's claim that the gene is the copper chaperone CopZ.
-Subsequent BLASTP gave a (perhaps tenuous) match - 68% identity, 4e-37 E-value, 100% coverage - to
-K. zhangzhouensis's 'heavy metal transporter' gene.
+Subsequent BLASTP gave a (perhaps tenuous) match - 68% identity, 4e-37 E-value, 100% coverage - to _Kordia zhangzhouensis_'s 'heavy metal transporter' gene.
 Right now, CopZ is my best guess.
 Once again, however, this gene-by-gene checking is too slow to be very useful...